Aberdeen, South Dakota: Creation of the town

 The city decided in 1882 to build an artesian ditch to control the "Frog Pond" effects; the plan was later upgraded and developed into an artesian well in 1884 to combat the heavy rains and keep the basements from flooding.
 The artesian well was designed by the city engineers to prevent flooding and develop a water system.
 However, during the digging of the well, the water stream that was found underground was too powerful to be contained.
 The water came blasting out with violent force and had the entire Main Street submerged in up to four feet of water.
 The engineers realized the previous flaws of the artesian well plan and soon added a gate valve to the well to control the flow of water, giving Aberdeen its first working water supply.

 Aberdeen had four different railroad companies with depots built in the newly developing town.
 With these four railroads intersecting here, Aberdeen soon became known as the "Hub City of the Dakotas".
 When looking down on Aberdeen from above, the railroad tracks converging in Aberdeen resembled the spokes of a wheel converging at a hub, hence the name "Hub City of the Dakotas".
 These four railroad companies are the reason why Aberdeen was able to grow and flourish as it did.
 The only railroad still running through Aberdeen is the BNSF Railway.

-L. Frank Baum, who was later author of the book The Wizard of Oz and its many sequels, lived here with his wife and children for a few years in the early 1890s.
-He owned a store for over a year, which failed.
-He later published one of the city's then nine newspapers.
-The city's small amusement park has some features reflective of the Wizard of Oz series.
-After his sojourn in Aberdeen he moved to Chicago, Illinois in 1892.
+L. Frank Baum, who was later author of the book The Wonderful Wizard of Oz and its many sequels, lived here with his wife and children from 1888 to 1891.
+He ran a fancy goods store, Baum's Bazaar, for over a year, which failed.
+He later published one of the city's then nine newspapers, where he used his editorials to campaign for women's suffrage (a suffrage amendment to the new South Dakota constitution was on the ballot at the time).
+The city's small amusement park has some features reflective of the Oz series.
+After his sojourn in Aberdeen, he moved to Chicago in 1892.